-Not only do they write about it, they LIVED IT.
+Not only do they write about it, but they also LIVED IT.

 The generations after that tend to get split, with the educators focusing mostly on the teaching and the field workers focusing mostly on the doing.
 They both have a piece of the puzzle, but over time the message gets diluted and breaks down until nobody REALLY understands the whole anymore.

 We see this in our field today all the time.